OlhaSvezhentseva/python-label_processing/scripts/evaluation/evaluation.md

 As a result `ocr_evaluation.csv` is saved in the desired directory, it contains an overwiew of each transcript (reference text and predicted one) as well as corresponding scores.
 Besides, 2 violine plots representing the distribution of scores are saved in the folder.

+File `cluster_visualisation.py` plots clusters using word embeddings and saves the plot as an HTML-link.

+Word embeddings can be built either using the ground truth data, or the predicted transcripts.
+With the help of a pretrained gensim model (https://radimrehurek.com/gensim/models/word2vec.html) each word in the label gets represented by a vector.
+Then, the vectors are normalized, so that each label is represented only by one vector.
+It is possible to pass vector dimensions to a gensim model, currently 100-dimensional space is used.
+With the help of tsne (a tool to visualize high-dimensional data, https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html ) each label is plotted on a 2-dimensional space.

+Besides, each dot has a colour representing the cluster it was assigned to.
+So, dots with the same colour refer to one cluster.

+In that way we can see if word embedding's predictions of label follow the same direction as the results of clustering algorithms.

+HTML plot enables hovering over the dots and seeing the transcript of the label.
+This makes possible to check at once if neighbouring labels (dots) have similar texts.
+As there are often too many clusters to be represented clearly on the plot, it is possible to pass a parameter representing the minimal size of cluster that will be plotted, that is the number of labels that a cluster must have in order to be plotted.
+It allows us to look at the bigger clusters and study them.

+To run the file use the following command:

+    `python visualisation_new.py -c clusters.json -s 10`

+Parameters:

+-c (cluster_json): path to the clustering output file

+-gt (ground_truth, default = None): path to the ground truth file

+-o (ouptut_dir, default = user's working directory): path to the target folder where plot will be saved

+-s (cluster_size, default = 1): the number of labels a cluster must have in order to be plotted, per default all clusters are plotted.